square/anvil/FORK.md

 | `@Subcomponent.Factory` | `@MergeSubcomponent.Factory` |
 | `@Subcomponent.Builder` | `@MergeSubcomponent.Builder` |

-This is the only source change you should need to make!
+This is hopefully the only source change you should need to make!
 Anvil will generate source-compatible shims where necessary for everything else.

+The only other source change you may need to make is if you include `@MergeInterfaces` or `@MergeModules` in non-Anvil-processed components or modules, in which case you will need to manually use the generated `Merged*` classes.
+See the Technical Design section for more details.

 You _should_ be able to build now.